Cloud-SPAN/nerc-metagenomics-theme/_includes/cs-common-content/setup.md

 **Exit** Git Bash by pressing Ctrl-d -- that is pressing the keys Ctrl and d simultaneously.

-In addition to be CLI, Bash shell is a powerful command programming language.
-This is the link to the [Wikipedia entry for Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+In addition to be a CLI, Bash shell is a powerful command programming language and has a long and interesting history which you can read in the [Wikipedia entry for Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).